-Visiting the Qantas First Class lounge
+Tips for booking Qantas First Class

 With a 9 am spa treatment locked in, I checked in online the evening before my flight.
 I headed to Sydney Airport very early the next morning in order to enjoy as much time as I could in the Lounge.

 For my flight, I’d The ‘lounge’ located at the front of the Qantas A380 business class cabin is quite underwhelming.
-A long, red leather banquette couch takes up one side of the area, while a long and narrow magazine rack sits opposite, positioned underneath a mid sized screen.
-Unlike the Emirates A380 bar, this isn’t an environment that is conducive to mingling or conviviality, and I didn’t witness any passengers using the lounge during my flight.
+A long, red leather banquette couch takes up one side of the area, while a long and narrow magazine rack sits opposite, positioned underneath a mid-sized screen.
+Unlike the Emirates A380 bar, which is accessible to both first class and business class passengers this isn’t an environment that is conducive to mingling or conviviality, and I didn’t witness any passengers using the lounge during my flight.
 Overall, it feels like wasted space and it’s good to hear that Qantas will be redesigning this area as part of their upcoming A380 refurbishment program.

 Features of the Qantas A380 first class suite

 The seat pitch is 22.5 inches.
-At 10 years of age, my Qantas A380 first class seat had clearly endured some wear and tear, however it was still incredibly comfortable and spacious.
+At 10 years of age, my Qantas A380 first class seat had clearly endured some wear and tear, however, it was still incredibly comfortable and spacious.

 Qantas A380 first class amenities

-Opening up the stylish Martin Grant designed Qantas A380 first class amenity kit, you’ll find a collection of botanical-based products from Aurora Spa Rituals (ASPAR).
-An individual hand cream, lip moisturiser, facial mist and moisturiser are presented in the female amenity kit, along with a Rexona deoderant, socks, ear plugs and toothbrush.
-A Martin Grant designed padded ‘3D’ eye mask helps to block out light when you turn down the covers for sleep.
+Opening up the stylish Martin Grant-designed Qantas A380 first-class amenity kit, you’ll find a collection of botanical-based products from Aurora Spa Rituals (ASPAR).
+An individual hand cream, lip moisturiser, facial mist and moisturiser are presented in the female amenity kit, along with a Rexona deodorant, socks, earplugs and toothbrush.
+A Martin Grant-designed padded ‘3D’ eye mask helps to block out the light when you turn down the covers for sleep.

 Qantas A380 first class inflight dining experience

-For my main course, I chose the Rockpool Bar and Grill style beef, served with broccolini and a potato and cabbage gratin and a side of horseradish.
-The beef fillet was a clearly a quality cut of meat, but was unfortunately overcooked.
+For my main course, I chose the Rockpool Bar and Grill style beef, served with broccolini and potato and cabbage gratin and a side of horseradish.
+The beef fillet was clearly a quality cut of meat but was unfortunately overcooked.
 The creamy potato and cabbage gratin was the hero of the day.
 Baked directly within the dish, it held rich, luscious flavours, the ultimate in comfort food!